xPloits3c/Revolt/README.md

 ![allthetoolsyouneed](https://github.com/xPloits3c/Revolt/assets/153435050/5fd446b9-2b1e-4994-b68b-c66a74a52821)

 # Choose and install
 - You can install one at a time.
-(Type nr to install.)
+(Type a nr to install)
 - You can install all package.
-(Type 01 to install all.)
+(Type 01 to install all)

 ![sceglieinstalla](https://github.com/xPloits3c/Revolt/assets/153435050/4a9c16ad-8acd-4291-b7a2-ee0d97c9948c)

 # Requirements